matrix-org/matrix-spec-proposals/proposals/3944-drop-stale-to-device.md

-- `m.room_key_request` with `action: request`, if there is a corresponding `m.room_key_request` message with `action: request_cancellation` and the same `request_id` and `requesting_device_id` fields, sent by the same user.
+- `m.room_key_request` with `action: request`, if there is a corresponding `m.room_key_request` message with `action: request_cancellation` and the same `request_id` and `requesting_device_id` fields, sent by the same user after the request was made.
 If the request message is dropped, the cancellation message is dropped as well.
+Room key requests can use the same transaction ID if they are requesting the same room key, so a request could be made, then cancelled, and then re-requested.
+Thus the request(s) sent before the cancellation should be dropped, but the request (if any) sent after the cancellation should be kept.
+- `m.room_key_request` with `action: request`, if there are other identical requests that are currently in the devices inbox, sent before this request.
+  Room key requests can use the same transaction ID if they are requesting the same room key.
+This can happen, for example, if a key gets requested, and later re-requested.
+However, if a device was offline during the initial request and has not received it yet, it is redundant for it to receive both requests.
+The server only needs to keep the most recent copy (unless it has been cancelled - see above - in which case it does not need to keep any copy).
 - `m.secret.request` with `action: request`, if there is a corresponding `m.secret.request` with `action: request_cancellation` and the same `request_id` and `requesting_device_id` fields, sent by the same user.
 If